Iapetus-11/referrals/README.md

 # Testimonials
-*To be added, fork the repository, add your name and comment, and then create a PR!
-See [FORMAT.md](https://github.com/Iapetus-11/The-Helped/blob/main/FORMAT.md) for details!*
+*If I've ever helped you significantly, fork the repository, add your name and comment, and then create a PR!
+See [FORMAT.md](https://github.com/Iapetus-11/The-Helped/blob/main/FORMAT.md) for more details!*
 <br>

 - [Kevin Thomas](https://github.com/trustedmercury) - Experienced and well versed with everything development, wouldn't be where I am today without him, would recommend!